Lowering the Risk of Recurrence Using Quality Hernia Meshes

 A close up of ProGrip mesh showing the resorbable microgrips.

-A: This depends on the mesh.
-Progrip is designed to be used without any other fixation, but we do tend to put in 2-3 loose dissolving sutures at the critical anchor points to be certain it won’t move.
+A: How it is fixed in place depends on the mesh.
+The ProGrip is designed to be used without any other fixation, but we can put in loose dissolving sutures, or stitches, at the critical anchor points to be certain that the mesh won’t move as the wound heals.

 Q: Is mesh permanent or does it dissolve?

-It is composed of 2 materials: A non-dissolving sheet that allows a scaffold for good embedding of new connective tissue, and a dissolving layer of little fasteners that embed into the posterior wall of the inguinal canal spreading any tension in the repair evenly over the 12×8 cm area of the mesh.
+This mesh is composed of 2 materials: a non-dissolving sheet that acts as a good scaffold for new connective tissue to embed to, and a dissolving layer of little fasteners that help evenly spread tension over the repair area.

-If these fasteners cause discomfort in the muscle, they dissolve from 6 months so they cannot cause chronic pain or discomfort.
-This mesh is called ‘Progrip’.
+These fasteners can cause discomfort in the muscle.
+However, they dissolve from 6 months so they cannot cause long-term pain or discomfort.

 Q: Can you feel the mesh/can it cause pain?

-Chronic pain tends to come from the fixation used rather than the mesh itself.
-A mesh placed and fixed without tension is the most comfortable – this is why we use the ‘Progrip’ mesh and, in laparoscopic surgery, a moulded mesh that moves less.
+Long-term pain tends to come from the fixation used rather than the mesh itself.
+A mesh placed and fixed without tension is the most comfortable – this is why we use the ‘ProGrip’ mesh and, in laparoscopic surgery, a moulded mesh that moves less.

 Q: Do you have to do anything to maintain the mesh?

 A: No, there is nothing you can do to influence the mesh.
 You can, however, influence the wound healing.
-It is wound healing rather than fixation that causes the most long term discomfort.
-You do have some control over this and we advice how to best recover from hernia surgery.
+It is wound healing rather than fixation that causes the most long-term discomfort.

 Parietex™ Composite Ventral Patch, used in umbilical/epigastric hernia repairs.